Netcentric/accesscontroltool/README.md

 ## Configuration of groups

-A principal record in configuration file starts with the principal id followed by some indented data records which comprise of:
+A authorizable record in the configuration file starts with the principal id followed by some indented data records containing properties like name/description and group membership:

-    optional principalname
-    comma separated list of other groups which the current principal should belong to comma separated list of other groups which are members of the group optional description

-Overall format

 ```
 [Groupd Id]